api-evangelist-search/domains/README.md

-# domains
+# Bing Search

-These are the domains.
+This is a worker in the API search engine.